gmvrachatis/vDevices/README.md

 - **vSwitch** is a device that is designed to simulate the operation of a smart switch.

 - **vController** is a device that is designed to simulate the operation of a recorder and/or a power management unit.

+<br><br>
+vDevice architecture and features:
+1. The vDevices are available on dockerhub for use with GNS3 (gmvra/vcamera, gmvra/vcontroller and more) and the code is on github
+2. The vDevices use the newest version of Alpine Linux.
+3. Some arguments may be required while initializing the vDevices
+4. They have the ability to save their state and at any time and it is needed to stop their operation and they can resume where they left off.
+5. It is possible to change device variables with python commands.
+6. In order to maintain simplicity and conserve resources consumed by each device, no security measures are used